If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 Now that you've assessed risk and reward, you'll have more information to be in a better position to assess problems.

 Don't be so in love with your idea that you ignore a problem.
 Don't assume you have to go forward with an idea just because you've researched it to this point.
-You are a creative person; you will come up with other ideas if you discover one you are researching has a fatal flaw.
+You are a creative person.
+If you discover an idea you are researching has a fatal flaw, you will come up with other ideas.

 At the same time, don't drop an idea immediately just because you discover a potential problem.
 Work through it.
 Look for solutions.
 The solutions you find here may really differentiate your product from your competitors.